Study: Breast cancer screening should be tailored to a woman’s risk factors and breast density

 - clinical breast exam every 1-3 years

-- risk assessment, including questions about family and personal medical history should be done during clinical exam to find high risk women who may need additional screening
+- risk assessment, including questions about family and personal medical history, should be done during clinical exams to find high-risk women who may need additional screening

 - ages 40 and older: